Double-elimination tournament: Other sports

 Double-elimination brackets are also popular in amateur wrestling of all levels, whereas in professional wrestling, World Championship Wrestling (WCW) and Total Nonstop Action Wrestling (TNA) were the only professional wrestling promotions to date to use the double-elimination format.
 WCW used the format for a tournament for the vacant WCW World Tag Team Championship in 1999.
-On the June 26, 2002, weekly Asylum PPV, TNA used a double-elimination match to determine the TNA X Championship in a four-way match featuring AJ Styles, Jerry Lynn, Low Ki, and Psicosis.
+On the June 26, 2002, weekly Asylum PPV, TNA used a double-elimination match to determine the TNA X Division Championship in a four-way match featuring AJ Styles, Jerry Lynn, Low Ki, and Psicosis.

 Pool, surfing, windsurfing and kiteboarding freestyle competitions, as well as Curling bonspiels (where triple-elimination is also used), Hardcourt Bike Polo are all known to sometimes use double-elimination formats.
 It is also used in table football tournaments.

 In contract bridge, the English Bridge Union Spring Foursomes, first contested in 1962, uses a double-elimination format.
 It is also used, in modified form, in the All-Ireland Senior Gaelic Football Championship and All-Ireland Senior Hurling Championship.

-It is also used largely in Esport competitions such as Counter-Strike, League of Legends, Dota 2, Street Fighter V, Rocket League and numerous others.
+It is also used largely in esport competitions such as Counter-Strike, League of Legends, Dota 2, Rocket League, as well as numerous fighting games among others.
 Four-team or four-player groups using double elimination are called "GSL-style groups" in reference to the Global StarCraft II League in Korea, which historically has used such a group format.

 The FIRST Robotics Competition began using the double-elimination bracket starting with the 2023 season.